Did Sherlock Holmes Have Asperger Syndrome?

 Well, for starters, Conan Doyle had several of the elements of the character in his own experience, and possibly in his own head.
 He was a brilliant intellectual, educated at the University of Edinburgh, in Scotland.
 He became a physician, which placed him in frequent contact with the whole spectrum of normal and abnormal people.

 And, he probably had a very useful role model, in his old university professor Joseph Bell.
 Conan Doyle reportedly wrote to Bell, "It is most certainly to you that I owe Sherlock Holmes.
 Round the centre of deduction and inference and observation which I have heard you inculcate I have tried to build up a man."
-The wikipedia.org biography for Conan Doyle indicates that his old school mate Robert Louis Stevenson immediately recognized Bell as the character model for Holmes, as he read the stories in faraway Samoa.
+The Wikipedia biography of Conan Doyle indicates that his old school mate Robert Louis Stevenson immediately recognized Bell as the character model for Holmes as he read the stories in faraway Samoa.

 Conan Doyle was also a super-achiever—a polymath—proficient in many sports, keen to travel the world, and willing to relocate in the service of his developing career.
 Holmes was often characterized as wiry, unusually strong, and agile when dire circumstances demanded it.